-The 65th annual Iowa Summer Music Camps offers students musical training and experience beyond what may be available in their home schools, including group instruction, master classes, and classroom instruction in many phases of instrumental music.
-The entire program, together with a preview of life on a major university campus, is an invaluable experience for young people, not only in music but also in human relations.
+The 67th annual Iowa Summer Music Camps (ISMC) offers students musical training and experience beyond what may be available in their home schools, including group instruction, master classes, and classroom instruction in many phases of instrumental music.
+The entire program, together with a preview of life on a major university campus, is a valuable experience for young people, not only in music but also in human relations.

-This summer, the Iowa Summer Music Camps will offer educational experiences in Percussion, Jazz, and Piano.
+This summer, the Iowa Summer Music Camps will offer educational experiences in Percussion, Jazz, Piano, Clarinet, Viola, Trumpet, Saxophone, and Organ.
 The faculty for all camps are University of Iowa School of Music faculty and nationally-recognized guest artists.

-Immerse yourself in five days of interactive clinics, masterclasses, and rehearsals led by internationally-recognized performers and educators Dan Moore, Mat Britain, Ginny Armstrong, and others.
+Immerse yourself in five days of interactive clinics, masterclasses, and rehearsals led by internationally-recognized performers and educators Ginny Armstrong, Mat Britain, and others.
 Sessions will focus on a range of percussion disciplines such as snare drum, mallets, concert percussion, improvisation, multi-percussion, world percussion, and steel band.

 Our jazz camp gives students opportunities to interact and perform with professional jazz musicians throughout a week of music-making in small group/combo settings.
 Areas of study will include jazz improvisation, jazz theory, basic arranging skills, and the art of jazz listening.
 Camp activities include rehearsals, masterclasses, classes, as well as recreation and entertainment programs.
 Camp concerts and recitals are free and open to the public.

 Campers will be exposed to a wide variety of piano-related topics in a focused, serious, but non-competitive atmosphere.
-They will receive daily piano lessons with UI faculty members Alan Huckleberry and Réne Lecuona.
+They will receive daily piano lessons with UI faculty.
 For the lessons, students should bring 2-3 pieces (with scores) at the difficulty of least the equivalent of level “D” (according to the IMTA syllabus).
 Of these pieces, at least one should be performance ready (memorized).
 Students will be required to practice 2 hours per day on our Steinway grand pianos.
 Further highlights of the camp include classes in music theory,piano literature, sight-reading, and music technology.
 Special events will include faculty and student recitals.